cdondrup/petri_net/README.md

         - plans/example.yaml
 ```

-Out world here is called `example` and it has exactly one plan or recipe as we call it here.
+Our world here is called `example` and it has exactly one plan or recipe as we call it here.
 Each world can have one domain file which defines all the possible actions in the world and several recipes or plans that can all be loaded at the same time.
 Each of these recipes will be turned into a separate ROS action server for execution.
-Here we only have one which our plane discussed above.
+Here we only have one which is our plane discussed above.

 ### Petri-Net Execution

-Not the we have defined everything we need all we do is run things.
+Now that we have defined everything we need all we do is run things.
 First we need to start the petri-net execution framework:

 ```
 roslaunch rpn_recipe_planner recipe_planner.launch world:=example
 ```

-The `world` parameter tells the framework which plans to load.
+The `world` parameter tells the framework which plans to load and should be an entry in the `worlds.yaml` file.
 Once we have done so, checking the rostopics tells us that the system has created our `example_plan` action server for us:

 ```
 /example_plan/cancel